Please accept our cookies to get the best experience of our website.

 Our markets and products are diverse – and so are our people.
 Diversity describes the variety of individual differences, that make Henkel unique – visible differences (e.g. gender) as well as non-visible ones (experience, values and mindsets, education, sexual orientation, cultural and religious backgrounds).
 If individual differences complement each other well within a team and if every single employee is appreciated, real inclusion can be achieved.
 At Henkel, we take a holistic approach regarding diversity & inclusion and foster a corporate culture, which embraces the inclusion and appreciation of these individual differences.
 A special focus is on the dimensions of gender, generations and culture.

-Around the world, women make up about 33 percent of our workforce.
-The share of women in leadership positions has developed positively in recent time, increasing in the period between 2003 and 2015, from 22 percent to around 33 percent.
-Henkel supports all its employees in equal measure in their efforts to reconcile their professional duties and their commitment to their career with their personal lives and their plans for the future, for instance through three children’s daycare centers, through the work and support provided by the company’s own Social Services department and through flexible working time models including, for example, part-time working and home office arrangements.
-Because we know that we can make full use of the skills and talents of all our employees if we contribute to their ability to successfully meet the challenges of family and career.
+Worldwide, women make up about 33 percent of our workforce.
+The share of women in leadership positions has developed positively in recent years, increasing in the period between 2003 and 2016, from 22% to around 34%.
+Henkel supports its employees in maintaining a healthy work-life flexibility, to make it easier for employees to balance work and personal commitments.
+We can only make full use of the skills and talents of all our employees if we support them in successfully meeting the challenges of family and career.

 From Baby Boomers through Generations X and Y to the coming working Generation Z, all levels are represented within Henkel’s employee structure.
 Every generation has its own characteristics and preferences.
 Henkel promotes the exchange of experiences and knowledge among employees in order to make the most out of the potential of all the generations that work under one roof at Henkel.
 In addition, lifelong learning has gained importance due to demographic changes.
 Through professional health management, we support our employees in better meeting the health-related challenges of a longer working life.
 Henkel has already received numerous awards for its health management activities.